 You can continue with school or work during pregnancy.
 After delivery, you may need to make arrangements for childcare while you work or finish school.
 Other parents may be available to trade off baby-sitting.
-Fathers may continue to be involved and help with finances and childcare.
+The baby’s father may continue to be involved and help with finances and childcare.
 Courts may require fathers to pay support.
 The Department of Family and Social Services can help with housing and financial assistance.
 Go to www.IN.GOv/fssa for more information.
 Single parenting seems to work best for women who have financial resources and family support.

 Continue the pregnancy and share the responsibility with your partner.

 You then have a partner to share financial and child care responsibilities.
-Often a marriage was planned before the unexpected pregnancy and both the woman and man feel ready to take the responsibility.
+Often a marriage was planned before the unexpected pregnancy and both the woman and man feel more ready to take the responsibility.
 Sometimes couples feel forced to marry.
 The important question is not whether you are ready to be married, but whether you are ready to be parents.
 This option seems to work best for those who are already in a committed relationship and who have financial resources.

 Continue the pregnancy and place the child for adoption.

 Adoption is a legal process.
 You sign papers giving up your rights and responsibilities as a parent.
 The Department of Child Services, 336-6351, can help you plan adoption while you are pregnant.
 Both private and public adoption options are legal and available.
 The Health Center Women’s Clinic, 855-6203, can be contacted for more information about private adoption.

 For further help with continuing an unintended pregnancy, you may contact: